-Use the Export Batch File menu to select whether you export your file to CSV, a BACS format, or if you bank with Santander bank, one of their export formats.
-If the Export Batch File option doesn't show, it means you've already reconciled the transaction.
+Click Export Batch File and select the export format you want (CSV, a BACS format, or one of the Santander bank formats).
+If this option isn't there, it means you've already reconciled the transaction.

-Importing your saved batch file to your bank
+Import the batch payment file to your bank

-If the bank offers you the option to process the batch as either a single statement line or multiple statement lines, choose the single statement line.
+- If you're asked to process the batch as a single statement line or multiple statement lines, choose the single statement line.

-If you import the saved batch file into your bank account, it's important that you don't change the file format or the data in the file.
+If you import the saved batch file into your bank account, it's important not to change the file format or the data in the file.

-If you're new to uploading files into your bank account for these types of payments, contact your bank to find out how to do this.
+If you haven't uploaded files into your bank account for these types of payments before, contact your bank to find out how to do this.